No link with PM Modi biopic, but ban on film will curtail freedom of expression: BJP to EC

 The makers are now planning to come out with the film on April 11, when the first phase of voting for the upcoming Lok Sabha elections will begin.

-The Bharatiya Janata Party has told the Election Commission that it has no connection with the release of the biopic on Prime Minister Narendra Modi and a ban on it will only curtail the fundamental right.
+The Bharatiya Janata Party (BJP) has told the Election Commission that it has no connection with the release of the biopic on Prime Minister Narendra Modi and a ban on it will only curtail the fundamental right.

 Our film has nothing to do with Modi, BJP says producers of biopic